datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista_fm.md

 * **CBC:** cipher block chaining, redundancy removed
 * **OFB:** output feedback, turns the block cipher into a stream cipher
 * **Symmetric and asymmetric keys:**
+  * Symmetric - same key for encryption and decryption
+  * Asymmetric - public (to encrypt or verify) and private key (to sign or decrypt)
 <pre>
                 Security Primitives
                 ------------------